INDIAN WEDDING PHOTOGRAPHER UK

-I am now an experienced Indian Wedding Photographer in Los Angeles, California with numerous awards and global recognition for the work I produce.
-Shooting South Asian Weddings has to be one of my favorite aspects of the job and getting to do so in California and beyond is a real privilege.
+I am now an experienced Indian Wedding Photographer based in Dorset but also serving London and beyond.
+I have received numerous awards and global recognition for the work I produce.
+Shooting UK Indian Weddings has to be one of my favourite aspects of the job and getting to do so is a real privilege.
 I’ve had the honor of capturing many highly entertaining Sangheets and Garba Nights; witnessed the most enchanting traditional dances by children and elders; seen the most stunningly simple and extravagant Mandaps; captured dramatic Baraats involving elephants, horses, and a Rickshaw; tried to make sense of the Vidai; struggled to find space during a Tika Ceremony in a small hotel room; stood and stared in awe at the beauty of every unique and intricate Sari; sampled food that cannot be beaten; photographed lots of coconuts and firey rituals as creatively as I can; remembered to remove my shoes at just the right time and been welcomed into each families traditions with open arms and warm smiles more times than I can remember.
 The importance of each event is not lost on me, particularly given so many friends and family has often flown in from all over India to be a part of the celebrations.
 I’ve lost count of how many times family members excitedly tell me how the photo I’m about to take of a group is the only existing photograph of those individuals.
 No pressure then..